Sheffield Futsal Club

-Sheffield Futsal Club is a futsal team based in Sheffield, England, that competes in The FA National Futsal Series Tier 2.
+Sheffield Futsal Club was a futsal team based in Sheffield, England, that competed in the National Futsal League and National Futsal Series.
 The club was formed in 2005, originally named Sheffield Stormers until 2008 when they affiliated with Sheffield FC to become founding members in the FA National Futsal League.
 In July 2021, they broke away from Sheffield FC to become an independent club.